 There are currently 66 girls in the House, over half of whom are boarders.
 The House runs across three levels with two big Common Rooms; one on the top floor and the downstairs one being the focus of the House.

 Alison Baker became Housemistress of Hailey in September 2012.
 She lives there with her husband Colin, a pharmacologist, who she met in Switzerland over 30 years ago, their son and her dog, Charlie.
 Her two adult children, Ben and Alexandria are both Old Haileyburians.
 Alison has taught Religious Studies and Philosophy for 18 years, 13 at Haileybury and five at a local girl’s school.

 Alison has worked variously as a police officer, nanny and business woman, running a small sewing and craft company.
 She later trained as a teacher, studying for a master’s degree in Theology and Education, and realised that she had found her forte.

 As Alison says, "I enjoy living with the girls and sharing their lives.
 Teenagers are a wonderful mixed bag of enthusiasm, insecurity, dreams, worries and emerging personalities.
 To be a key person in their life, guiding them forward, laying markers down of expectations and aspirations is nothing short of an awesome job.
 I enjoy establishing and growing relationships with parents and helping be part of the guiding process through the teenage years.
 I have a good sense of humour and enjoy getting people to learn to laugh at themselves.
 What is there not to like?"

-Alison is supported in her work by an experienced team of Tutors at Hailey, in addition to Anita, the House Matron, who helps with the day-to-day domestic management of the House.
+Alison is supported in her work by an experienced team of Tutors at Hailey, in addition to Anita, the House Matron, who helps with the day to day domestic management of the House.
 The House also has its own representative from the Haileybury Parents' Association.
-To find out more about the team of Tutors at Hailey, life in House, and about the House HPA representative, please click on the links below:
+To find out more about the team of Tutors at Hailey, life in House, and the HPA representative, please click on the links below: